 - 1. Does the college mission statement need to be changed to include the proposed program? - 2.
 Does the college have the financial resources to implement and sustain the program? - 3.
 Does the college need to acquire, build, or modify facilities in order to accommodate the proposed program? - 4.
-Does the college need to acquire new equipment for the new program? - 5.
+Does the college need to acquire additional equipment for the new program? - 5.
 Does the college need to arrange for outside clinical experience or apprenticeships for the program? - 6.
-How much of the existing curriculum will be included in the proposed program? - 7.
+How much of the existing curriculum will be included in the proposed program; how much of the new program is offered online? - 7.
 How will the new curriculum differ from existing curriculum in terms of level, content, length, rigor, and credit?
 Will new prerequisite courses need to be added to the curriculum? - 8.
-How will existing general education requirements be sustained as required by the Eligibility Requirements, Accreditation Standards and Commission policies? - 9.
+How will existing general education requirements be sustained as required by the Eligibility Requirements, Accreditation Standards, and Commission policies? - 9.
 How will the college meet the need to hire faculty with expertise not found within the current faculty membership should the number of faculty be increased? - 10.
 How will learning resources be augmented to support the program? - 11.
 What student support services will need to be added or adjusted? - 12.
 How will the new program impact college enrollment? - 13.
 Has the college planned for program growth?

-5.2.2 Suggested Documentation for New Educational Program
+5.2.2 Examples of Documentation for New Educational Program